 From regular attendance at Community Partnership meetings, Cllr Cross understands there is no immediate prospect of the Katch bus route being extended to Great Glemham.

 It has been made clear that the first round of the Sizewell Community Fund will not be available to Great Glemham on the basis this is being focused, initially, on those communities either closest to the Sizewell development site or most closely affected by changes to road and rail infrastructure.
-It has, however, made contact with key trustees to ensure that they are aware that Great Glemham very much is affected by the works (even at this early stage) and they acknoqedge that, in subsequent years, grants will be opened to the Council, at which time any suitable an application will be made.
+It has, however, made contact with key trustees to ensure that they are aware that Great Glemham very much is affected by the works (even at this early stage) and they acknoqedge that, in subsequent years, grants will be opened to the Council, at which time any suitable application will be made.

 Action: Cllrs Hardy and Cross to continue to attend on behalf of the council when invited.